Marine and Offshore

 For promising matches, use Request Info on any result to prepare a supplier inquiry based on your application requirements.

-Pressure Selector converts application requirements — such as classification society approval (DNV, ABS, Lloyd's, Bureau Veritas), ATEX or IECEx certification, pressure range, output signal, housing material and IP rating — into a structured shortlist of matching pressure transmitters and sensors.
+Pressure Selector converts your application requirements — such as classification society approval (DNV, ABS, Lloyd's, Bureau Veritas), ATEX or IECEx certification, pressure range, output signal, housing material and IP rating — into a structured shortlist of matching pressure transmitters and sensors across established manufacturers.

-Coverage includes selected pressure transmitters and sensors with marine, offshore or classification-society approvals from manufacturers such as Wika, Danfoss, Endress+Hauser, TE Connectivity, Ashcroft and others.
+Results are ranked by technical fit and link to manufacturer specifications for further verification.
+Coverage includes pressure transmitters and sensors with marine, offshore or classification-society approvals from manufacturers including Wika, Danfoss, Endress+Hauser, TE Connectivity, Ashcroft and others.
 Availability of specific classification society approvals and ATEX/IECEx combinations depends on the selected series and device configuration.

 Find marine and offshore pressure transmitters